kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (readersrot13) - another Reader implementation - pretty fun to figure out.
-Maybe not the most efficient code, but a quick implementation.

 * images - introduction to the Image interface.

 * EXERCISE (images) - even with an empty struct as the type, the method implementations satisfy the exercise